 It’s been a long and tedious journey to figure this out but an important one none the less.
 Over the course of the past few months there have been reports of Kodi users who use third party streaming services for illegal content being given copyright notices.
 Legality wise a lot depends on where you live, what you’re using and more.
 Some countries won’t technically go after someone streaming content as you don’t share or physically download a copy while others might.
 Regardless as Kodi becomes more and more popular for streaming illegal content it’s important for every user, legit or not to protect themselves online.

 Which is precisely what a VPN (virtual private network) is for.
-Awhile back we wrote about some of the best options for VPN’s with Kodi with Private Internet Access being an overwhelming favorite.
+Finding out what the top VPN for Kodi is can be a challenge, but rest assured Private Internet Access is an extremely popular choice and one of the cheapest (but most reliable) options on the VPN market.
 The problem facing a lot of users is the VPN’s lack of ability to be installed on set top boxes like the Amazon Fire TV (lowest price) due to how their android app has been created.

 Despite the lack of ability to install Private Internet Access straight from the Amazon App Store we’re still able to get it up and running thanks to the devices ability to install 3rd party addons.
 Without wasting to much time I’ll show you two ways you can install PIA and then how to use it within your Amazon Fire TV.